Leaders pay tribute to Fidel Castro, but critics scathing of 'tyrant'

 Odinga's son Fidel died in 2015.

-(Reporting by Reuters bureaus; Editing by Mike Collett-White, W Simon and Bill Rigby)
+(Reporting by Reuters bureaus; Editing by Mike Collett-White, W Simon and Simon Cameron-Moore)